seung-lab/igneous/README.md

 Igneous is a [TaskQueue](https://github.com/seung-lab/python-task-queue) and CloudVolume based pipeline for producing and managing visualizable Neuroglancer [Precomputed](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) volumes.
 It uses [CloudVolume](https://github.com/seung-lab/cloud-volume) for accessing data on AWS S3, Google Storage, or the local filesystem.
 It can operate in the cloud using an [SQS](https://aws.amazon.com/sqs/) task queuing system or run locally on a single machine or cluster (using a file based SQS emulation).

 Igneous is useful for downsampling, transferring, deleting, meshing, and skeletonizing large images.
 There are a few more esoteric functions too.
+You can watch a [video tutorial](https://www.youtube.com/watch?v=tyQGQtw2WIE) here.

 Originally by Nacho and Will.